Dima11235813/parallax-prophet/dev-ops/branching-strategy.md

   - Windows PowerShell: `[guid]::NewGuid()`

 Store the GUID in the task doc and reuse it across branch names, commit footers, and PRs.
+See also: `dev-ops/cursor-rules.md` for file rename conventions when tasks are Done.